What is Paleo?

 Simply compare our ancestral fare to the modern diet and it is evident that the commercial, processed, manufactured foods of recent generations are not compatible with our genetics.
 Our bodies are literally rejecting most of the contemporary foods we consume (read more about the western diet).
 We don’t have to be victims of a diet that makes us unhealthy, fat and depressed.
 Paleo is a solution.
-It’s not just a diet; it’s a way of living that promotes optimal health throughout life using evolution and natural selection as guidelines, returning to our roots.
+It’s not just a diet - it’s a way of living that promotes optimal health throughout life using evolution and natural selection as guidelines, returning to our roots.

 Although the term ‘Paleo’ is relatively new, this health-promoting diet has been common even in our modern history, especially in the athletic world.
 For decades, sports science has undoubtedly demonstrated that physical fitness, strength, performance and body composition improve on an anti-inflammatory Paleo-style diet.
 What’s the secret?
 What exactly should we be eating to maximize our health and vitality?
 Whole foods.
 Yes, it’s that simple.
-Whole foods; real foods that have been minimally processed or manipulated; natural foods that contain innumerable nutrients that work together synergistically.
+Whole foods: real foods that have been minimally processed or manipulated; natural foods that contain abundant nutrients that work together synergistically.

 The Paleo Pyramid

 Unlimited Vegetables (organic preferred) – Although classified as a root vegetable, white potatoes are high in starch.
 If weight loss is a goal, limit consumption until weight tapers; note: potato chips and french fries don’t qualify as whole foods (Tarzan didn’t eat them!).